Configuring Build Steps

 This video tutorial explains how to choose a build runner based on your project's needs:

 Build steps are invoked sequentially.

-The build step status is considered failed if the build process returned a non-zero exit code and the Fail build if build process exit code is not zero build failure condition is enabled (see Build Failure Conditions); otherwise build step is successful.
+The build step is considered failed if (1) the build process returned a non-zero exit code and (2) the "Fail build if build process exit code is not zero" build failure condition is enabled (see Build Failure Conditions); otherwise, the build step is considered successful.

 You can specify the step execution policy via the Execute step option: